McGregor Apartments

-McGregor Apartments is a historic apartment complex comprising three buildings in Ogden, Utah.
-They were built between 1924 and 1926 by McGregor Bros.
+McGregor Apartments is a historic apartment complex comprising three buildings in Ogden, Utah, United States, that is listed on the National Register of Historic Places (NRHP).

+Description

+The apartments were built between 1924 and 1926 by McGregor Bros.
 Construction, and designed in the Prairie School style.
 They are each three-story high.
 The complex been listed on the National Register of Historic Places since December 31, 1987.